Explore if Comfort Zone CZQTV008EBK Heater is Worth It in This Review

 Positives

-- Energy-saving mode that reduces power consumption by 30%.
+• Energy saving mode rated to reduce power consumption by 30%.

-- Effective and even heat distribution, perfect for medium-sized rooms.
+• Effective and even heat distribution, well suited to medium sized rooms.

 Negatives